 Offers opportunities for applying and studying advanced generalist practice with individuals, families and groups.
-Course content is presented in a face-to-face format with web-based supplements.
-Students will learn and apply intervention skills to their specific area of interest, which enable development of individuals, families, and groups in environment processes for improving social functioning.
+Students will learn and apply intervention skills to their specific areas of interest, which enable development of individuals, families and groups in environment processes for improving social functioning.